Spaggel/Tooltip/README.md

 This module adds support for tooltips on product attributes.

+<b> Version 1.2.0 and above of this module will only support Magento 2.4.
+For Magento versions below 2.4,
+please use versions older then 1.2.0 of this module.</b>

 ### Support me
 You can support my work by buying me a coffee 😀